ai-cfia/dev-rel-docs/adr/019-python-web-framework.en-ca.md

 main points so that the reader can understand the gist without reading the entire document.

+This ADR evaluates and selects a Python web framework for the fertiscan-backend project.
+After considering various options, including Flask, FastAPI, and Quart, the decision was made to adopt FastAPI.
+This choice is driven by FastAPI's built-in asynchronous support, automatic generation of OpenAPI/Swagger documentation, and high performance under heavy concurrency.
+While Flask and Quart offer their own advantages, FastAPI's modern features and developer-friendly experience make it the most suitable framework for our needs.

 ## Context

 Currently, we use Flask to build our APIs.
 While Flask has been sufficient, it